1. Troubleshooting guide

 Is it a connector limitation?

-Connectors based on fixed schemas, which includes many of the Google product connectors, may not deliver all the fields of the underlying data set.
+Connectors that are based on fixed schemas, which include many of the Google product connectors, may not deliver all the fields of the underlying dataset.
 If your data source appears to be missing fields that you know are in the original product, it's possible that field is not supported in Looker Studio.
 You can check the issue tracker to see if the field has already been requested, or if not, file a feature request.

 Learn more about connectors.